2018 Marks the 50th Anniversary of the Broadway opening of HAIR, the American Tribal Love Rock Musical. To honor that milestone, here are…

 9. Experimental director Tom O’Horgan was hired for the Broadway production.
 With years of experience at La MaMa, he had been the authors’ first choice to direct the Public Theater production, but he was unavailable at the time.

 11. Though HAIR is notorious for its brief nude scene, the show had no nudity in its first two productions (at the Public and the Cheetah).
-Just before the Broadway run, though, Rado and Ragni witnessed Central Park protesters spontaneously stripping naked.
-They immediately decided that nudity was essential to express the defiance and freedom of the characters in their show.
+Based on a real-life happening in Central Park witnessed by Rado & Ragni, the nude scene was not permitted at either the Public Theater or Cheetah.
+Not until the show hit Broadway, under the directorial baton of Tom O’Horgan, did nudity get the green light.
+The authors felt strongly that the nudity was vital to the defiance and freedom of the hippie happening.

 12. Many notable performers appeared in HAIR: The original cast included Diane Keaton and Melba Moore, and subsequent cast members included Keith Carradine, Kay Cole, Ted Lange (“Isaac” on The Love Boat), Heather MacRae, Meat Loaf, Dale Soules, Vicki Sue Robinson, and Ben Vereen — in his Broadway debut!